 - Demonstrate compliance to the required SEMI Standard

 - Decrease your risk of liability with safety standard documentation

-- Competitively postion your company with our independent test mark
+- Competitively position your company with our independent test mark

 - Benefit from our years of experience and expertise

-- Take advantage of our highly qualified engineers and industrial hygenists to support with all your assessment needs
+- Take advantage of our highly qualified engineers and industrial hygienists to support with all your assessment needs

 Our Services for the Semiconductor Manufacturing Equipment